espressif/esp-protocols/components/esp_modem/examples/pppos_client/README.md

 ## How to use this example

 See the README.md file in the upper level `pppos` directory for more information about the PPPoS examples.

+### Supported IDF versions

+This example is only supported from `v4.1`, as this is the default dependency of `esp-modem` component.